Day 21: The Heart of the Matter

 - Lastly, watch Fr.
 Jim Curran’s homily on forgiveness which starts at the 15:23 mark.
 Fr.
 Jim is the rector of the Basilica of Saint Mary of the Immaculate Conception in Norfolk, Virginia.
 It is the only African-American basilica in the United States.

 Abby Causey received her undergraduate degree from Boston College in business administration and holds a master of theology from Saint Leo University.
-She is a member of the leadership team for Virginia Catholics for Racial Justice and is an emeritus board member of JustFaith Ministries.
-Currently, she serves as the coordinator of religious education at Church of the Holy Family in Virginia Beach, Virginia and has worked in the Diocese of Richmond for 20 years at both the parish and diocesan level.
+She is a founding member of Virginia Catholics for Racial Justice and is an emeritus board member of JustFaith Ministries.
+Currently, she serves as the director of evangelization at Church of the Holy Family in Virginia Beach, Virginia and has worked in the Diocese of Richmond for over 20 years at both the parish and diocesan level.